Table of Contents

 Ever notice how people hoard stuff in their basements in attics (beyond the sentimental stuff) thinking that someday I may need this.
 I know I do.
 I have tools, equipment, signs, and other stuff that I may use once a year or once every few years.

-Do you think that people who are considered to have a mental disorder of hoarding is just a personal problem and it is not a direct reflection of how broken our system is?
-They fear so much not having something that they may need and keep everything as a result.
+Do you think that people who are considered to have a mental disorder of hoarding is just a personal problem.
+It is really a direct reflection of how broken our system.
+They fear not having something when needed that they keep everything as a result.
 It doesn’t have to be this way.
 Things can be better if we want it to be.

 A definition of insanity is doing the same thing over and over again and expecting a different result.
 We cannot ever expect to solve the issues that are visceral and inherent to the archaic Capitalist system using Capitalism.
 Why should we work so hard to control a system whose rules are predetermined to have negative and deadly outcomes when there is another far superior option available?

 We change our technology when it becomes outmoded and so we should also change our social and economic systems when they have far outlived their usefulness.
-It is far beyond time especially with 18 million people dying each year due to the structural violence inherent in Capitalism.
-Can we honestly afford that price in the blood of the innocent in order to maintain the Cancer of Capitalism?
+It is far beyond time, especially with almost 30 million people dying each year due to the structural violence inherent in Capitalism.
+Can we honestly afford that price in the blood and suffering of the innocent in order to maintain the Cancer of Capitalism?
 Is keeping this broken system that important?
 Are we so blindly brainwashed, brain damaged, and enslaved that we cannot see beyond the veil drenched with the blood of the innocent?